open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 library to do this.

 The following optional query parameters would be accepted on this HTTP endpoint.
 Note that those without descriptions just filter on the field it references.
+These fields also support an empty value to filter for no value (i.e. null).
-Additionally, multiple values can be specified with commas (e.g.
-`?cluster.name=cluster1,cluster2`) for "or" filtering.
+Additionally, multiple values can be specified with commas (e.g. `?cluster.name=cluster1,cluster2`) for "or" filtering.
 Commas can be escaped with `\,` if necessary.

 - cluster.cluster_id
 - cluster.name